oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-01-requirements.md

 > This can be used to download all CSAF documents.

-The file `index.txt` SHALL be located in the folder given as directory URL in the `provider-metadata.json`.
+The file `index.txt` SHALL be located in the folder given as directory URL under `/distributions[]/directory/url` in the `provider-metadata.json`.

 > If different TLP labels are used, multiple `index.txt` exist.
 > However, they are located in the corresponding folders and contain only the filenames of files for that TLP label.